Great sessions are being planned already for the 2014 convention

 His books combine science and the natural world with stunning paper collage illustrations.
 He is graphic designer, illustrator, and author of more than thirty books, and has collaborated on several books with his wife, Robin Page, and his father.

-Steve Jenkins will be speaking at the Books for Children Luncheon on Saturday, November 23.
-Tickets are available through convention registration form.
+Steve Jenkins spoke at the Books for Children Luncheon on Saturday, November 23.

 Ishmael Beah, born in 1980 in Sierra Leone, West Africa, is the New York Times